bluxmit/alnoda-workspaces/workspaces/postgres-workspace/README.md

 Any contribution is welcome!
 If you believe some tool should be added, feel free to create a pull request.

 __Potential candidates__
-- [sqlfluff](https://github.com/sqlfluff/sqlfluff). dialect-flexible and configurable SQL linter.
+- [sqlfluff](https://github.com/sqlfluff/sqlfluff).
+Dialect-flexible and configurable SQL linter.
 Designed with ELT applications in mind, SQLFluff also works with Jinja templating and dbt.
 - [dbmate](https://github.com/amacneil/dbmate)
 - [pg_back](https://github.com/orgrim/pg_back)
 - [trdsql](https://github.com/noborus/trdsql#PostgreSQL)